Intro-CS-App-Dev-and-Deploy/Overview/README.md

 *IMPORTANT*: You should have 9 repositories started in GitHub & GitHub Desktop

-Main Project, review what is possible with Ketai.org
+Main Project, Android App, review what is possible with Ketai.org
+- "Design a cell phone app for your main project" that will first run as a fullScreen() computer app
 - GUI
 - List Behaviors and expectations
 - List data you will need to code